 Threats and outbreaks of Middle East respiratory syndrome coronavirus (MERS-CoV)

-Since the disease was first identified in Saudi Arabia in September 2012, approximately 2 000 MERS-CoV cases have been detected in over 20 countries.
-In Europe, some countries have reported confirmed cases, all with direct or indirect connection with the Middle East.
+Since the disease was first identified in Saudi Arabia in April 2012, more than 2 600 cases of Middle East respiratory syndrome coronavirus (MERS-CoV) have been detected in 27 countries.
+In Europe, eight countries have reported confirmed cases, all with direct or indirect connections to the Middle East.
 The majority of MERS-CoV cases continue to be reported from the Middle East.
-The source of the virus remains unknown, but the pattern of transmission and virological studies point towards dromedary camels in the Middle East as being a reservoir from which humans sporadically become infected through zoonotic transmission.
+The source of the virus remains unknown, but the pattern of transmission and virological studies point towards dromedary camels in the Middle East as a reservoir from which humans sporadically become infected through zoonotic transmission.
 Human-to-human transmission is amplified among household contacts and in healthcare settings.